mini-vec2vec: Scaling Universal Geometry Alignment with Linear Transformations: Preliminaries

 \section{Preliminaries}

 The hypothesis that neural networks converge to geometrically similar representations has been explored across multiple domains and scales.
-Early work by \citet{colah2015visualizing} revealed striking structural regularities in representations of different convolutional networks, showing distances between object representations are roughly the same regardless of architecture.
-These findings suggested that the geometric organization of learned features might be more universal than previously assumed.
-The \textit{Platonic Representation Hypothesis}, formally articulated by \citet{huh2024platonic}, represents the most comprehensive theoretical framework for understanding universal geometry.
+Early work by \citet{colah2015visualizing} has revealed striking structural similarities in representations of different convolutional networks, suggesting that the geometric organization of learned features might be more universal than previously assumed.
+The \textit{Platonic Representation Hypothesis}, formally articulated by \citet{huh2024platonic}, represents the most comprehensive theoretical framework for understanding Universal Geometry.
 The hypothesis posits that well-trained representations converge toward a shared geometric structure that reflects the underlying structure of the data domain.

-\citet{moschella2022relative} operationalized the observations of \citet{colah2015visualizing} and proposed \textit{relative representations} as a mathematically principled framework for comparing latent spaces.
-Their key insight was that while absolute coordinates may vary arbitrarily across models, relative similarity structures -- captured through pairwise distances to a shared set of anchor data points -- remain remarkably stable.
-This work provided both a theoretical foundation and empirical evidence for the existence of model-agnostic geometric properties.
+This means that distances (and similarities) between objects should be roughly independent of the embedding model.
+For example, to compute the semantic similarity between \textit{``I love your dog''} and \textit{``I love my cat''}, we would use cosine similarity between their embeddings.
+According to Universal Geometry, the answer should (theoretically) have little dependence on the model used.
+This makes sense intuitively, as \textit{semantic} similarity originates from \textit{semantic} meaning.
+It is a fundamentally linguistic concept learned from the data itself.